-I would like to thank all students for their dedication and application to their studies in achieving these results, also the teachers involved in the 2016 HSC are also to be congratulated on their efforts and excellence.
-Of course supportive families that guide and endure the HSC year are also to be congratulated and thanked.
+I thank all the students for their dedication and application towards their studies in achieving these results, also the teachers involved in the 2017 HSC are to be congratulated for their efforts.
+Of course, supportive families that guide and endure the HSC year are also to be thank and congratulated.